Bootleg recording

-The practice of releasing unauthorised performances had been established before the 20th century, but reached new popularity with Bob Dylan's Great White Wonder, a compilation of studio outtakes and demos released in 1969 using low-priority pressing plants.
+Bootlegs reached new popularity with Bob Dylan's Great White Wonder, a compilation of studio outtakes and demos released in 1969 using low-priority pressing plants.
 The following year, the Rolling Stones' Live'r Than You'll Ever Be, an audience recording of a late 1969 show, received a positive review in Rolling Stone.
 Subsequent bootlegs became more sophisticated in packaging, particularly the Trademark of Quality label with William Stout's cover artwork.
-Compact disc bootlegs first appeared in the 1980s, and internet distribution became increasingly popular in the 1990s.
+Compact disc bootlegs first appeared in the 1980s, and Internet distribution became increasingly popular in the 1990s.

 Changing technologies have affected the recording, distribution, and profitability of the bootlegging industry.
 The copyrights for the music and the right to authorise recordings often reside with the artist, according to several international copyright treaties.
 The recording, trading and sale of bootlegs continues to thrive, even as artists and record companies release official alternatives.

 Definitions

-The word "bootleg" originates from the practice of smuggling illicit items in the legs of tall boots, particularly the smuggling of alcohol during the American Prohibition era.
+The word bootleg originates from the practice of smuggling illicit items in the legs of tall boots, particularly the smuggling of alcohol during the American Prohibition era.
 The word, over time, has come to refer to any illegal or illicit product.
 This term has become an umbrella term for illicit, unofficial, or unlicensed recordings, including vinyl LPs, silver CDs, or any other commercially sold media or material.
-The alternate term ROIO (an acronym meaning "Recording of Indeterminate / Independent Origin") or VOIO (Video...) arose among Pink Floyd collectors, to clarify that the recording source and copyright status were hard to determine.
+The alternate term ROIO (an acronym meaning "Recording of Indeterminate/Independent Origin") or VOIO (Video...) arose among Pink Floyd collectors, to clarify that the recording source and copyright status were hard to determine.

-Although unofficial and unlicensed recordings had existed before the 1960s, the very first rock bootlegs came in plain sleeves with the titles rubber stamped on them.
-However, they quickly developed into more sophisticated packaging, in order to distinguish the manufacturer from inferior competitors.
-With today's packaging and desktop publishing technology, even the layman can create "official" looking CDs.
-With the advent of the cassette and CD-R, however, some bootlegs are traded privately with no attempt to be manufactured professionally.
+Although unofficial and unlicensed recordings had existed before the 1960s, the first rock bootlegs that were offered for sale came in plain sleeves with the titles rubber stamped on them.
+However, they quickly developed into more sophisticated packaging, in order to distinguish one bootleg manufacturer from inferior competitors.
+Later developments in packaging and desktop publishing have made it possible for almost anyone to create "official" looking CDs.
+With the advent of the cassette and CD-R, however, some bootlegs are traded privately with no attempt at professional quality.
 This is even more evident with the ability to share bootlegs via the Internet.

 Bootlegs should not be confused with counterfeit or unlicensed recordings, which are merely unauthorised duplicates of officially released recordings, often attempting to resemble the official product as closely as possible.
-Some record companies have considered that any record issued outside of their control, and for which they do not receive payment, to be a counterfeit, which includes bootlegs.
-However, some bootleggers are keen to stress that the markets for bootleg and counterfeit recordings are different, and a typical consumer for a bootleg will have bought most or all of that artist's official releases anyway.
+Some record companies have considered any record issued outside of their control, and for which they do not receive payment, to be a counterfeit, which includes bootlegs.
+However, some bootleggers are keen to stress that the market for bootleg recordings is different from the one for counterfeit recordings, and claim that a typical consumer for a bootleg will have bought most or all of that artist's official releases anyway.